 Communication can be difficult I recently had the pleasure of interviewing an old friend (video post coming soon!), Jill McPherson.
 We talked about the assumptions we all make all day, every day, that have the potential to lead to miscommunication or conflict with those around us.
-After we finished our recording we
+After we finished

 Sometimes in mediation it will seem as though the parties have made great progress during their session but by the time we meet again things have unravelled.
 Sometimes this is just part of the normal process as people work through everything emotionally and cognitively and after another session they’ve got it worked out and an agreement is well underway.